Defending The Bultaco Honor

 E. Replace the leaky Betor fork seals with ones for an Honda SL350.
 Either use 2 seals in each leg, or cut the old seals down for a shim.

 F. Is your gas filter plugging up on you often?
 This means there is ethanol in the gasoline eating away at the inside of the fiberglass tank.
 Line your tank with Caswell Tank Sealer, or quit using gas with ethanol.
 You must use Caswell, as Kreem and POR-15 will not do the job on fiberglass fuel tanks.
 I learned this the hard way!
 The Caswell sealer will repair any leaks too.
-The third option is to buy an aftermarket plastic gas tank.
+The third option is to buy an aftermarket plastic or aluminum gas tank.

 G. Put a rubberband or cut piece of innertube on the wingnut adjuster on the rear break rod.
 I had two race DNFs before I learned this lesson.
 Even better is to replace the wingnut with an aircraft lock nut.